-My patients with eczema are looking for natural and safe therapies.
-Acupuncture seems like an obvious choice because it is safe and has been used for skin conditions for thousands of years.
-But people don’t always know why it helps.
+Acupuncture is an obvious choice for patients with atopic eczema because it is safe and has been used for skin conditions for thousands of years.

 1. Acupuncture helps to reduce itch.
-If you’re reading this article, then you probably know that itch is a very common problem for those with eczema.
 Acupuncture has been shown to reduce itching in those with eczema.
 According to acupuncture, we say this is because acupuncture helps to reduce wind, dampness, and heat which are common causes of itch in eczema.

 Physiologically, acupuncture works in many ways to reduce itch.
 Acupuncture may reduce the itch feeling by changing the itch response in the brain.
 Acupuncture may also reduce itch by reducing activation of basophils, a white blood cell that is involved in inflammatory response in eczema.